amolpatel/quicky/README.md

 # Quicky

 # Usage
-Quicky is a simple command line script that opens the most popular websites based on the category chosen by the user
+Quicky is a simple command line script that opens the most popular websites based on the category chosen by the user.
+It can be run from anywhere on the machine using the terminal

 # Installing

-Open terminal and naviate to Desktop
+Open terminal and cd to Desktop

 ```
 git clone https://github.com/amolpatel/quicky.git